Flagsmith/flagsmith-docs/docs/deployment/kubernetes.md

 [Setting up InfluxDB is discussed in more detail in the Docs](/deployment/overview#influxdb).

+### PgBouncer

+By default, Flagsmith connects directly to the database - either in-cluster, or external.
+Can enable PgBouncer with `pgbouncer.enabled: true` to have Flagsmith connect to PgBouncer, and PgBouncer connect to the database.

 ## Configuration

 The following table lists the configurable parameters of the chart and their default values.